-The teaching offered by the Department is primarily done by the use of lectures and these are supported by tutorials and lab based modules.
+The teaching offered by the Department is primarily done via lectures and these are supported by tutorials and lab-based modules.
 There is a strong correlation between performance and attendance.
 The Department will be monitoring attendance at lectures and tutorials and poor attendance, without a valid reason, may result in you being unable to sit any examinations.